stoutpanda/hydenix/README.md

 > [!NOTE]
 > If you are new to Nix, please refer to the [Nix Resources](#Nix-Resources).
+> Feel free to ask questions in discussions or discord.

 ---

 ## Limitations

-- Custom modules in `config.nix` may override hydenix defaults.
+- *important* Custom modules in `config.nix` may override hydenix defaults.
+- *important* Configurations will RESET on reboot/relog/rebuilds if your configuration does not match commands run in Hyde; such as active theme and waybar styles.
+This by design, as nixos and home-manager rerun.
 - Some Hyde-cli commands are not supported
   - `Hyde theme import` use `config.nix` options
   - `Hyde restore/backup/control` while these commands will work, hydenix makes edits to hyde files by default.